njaideep2003/Andhra-Pradesh-Elections-2019-Results/README.md

 - Total Votes by each Constituency in 2019 using barplot.
 - Candidates category frequency by sex using a Co-relation heat map.
 - Map of 2019 Andhra Pradesh Assembly Election Results by party.
+- Donut chart showing the percentage of seats won by each party.